EgbertRijke/egbertrijke.github.io/index.md

 I have been part of the Homotopy Type Theory community since its inception.
 As a member of the Univalent Foundations Program during the special year on univalent mathematics at the Institute for Advanced Study, I co-authored the book _Homotopy Type Theory: Univalent Foundations of Mathematics_.
 From 2014 to 2018 I did my PhD under [Steve Awodey](https://awodey.github.io) at Carnegie Mellon University.
 I have held postdoctoral positions at the University of Illinois at Urbana-Champaign with [Dan Grayson](https://math.illinois.edu/directory/profile/drg) and at the University of Ljubljana with [Andrej Bauer](https://www.andrej.com).
 I am currently working under [Emily Riehl](https://emilyriehl.github.io) at Johns Hopkins University.

-## Courses
+## Teaching

+- **Introduction to proofs.** Johns Hopkins University.
+Fall semester 2024.
-- **HoTTEST Summer School 2022:** Organizer and Lecturer.
+- **HoTTEST Summer School 2022.** Organizer and Lecturer.
 Online course on homotopy type theory and formalization of mathematics in Agda.
 July–August 2022, with over 2000 participants.
 [Link](https://www.uwo.ca/math/faculty/kapulkin/seminars/hottest_summer_school_2022.html)
-- **Introduction to Homotopy Type Theory:** Carnegie Mellon University, 80-518/80-818, Spring 2018.
-[Course Page](https://www.andrew.cmu.edu/user/erijke/hott/)
+- **Introduction to Homotopy Type Theory.** Carnegie Mellon University, 80-518/80-818, Spring 2018.
+[Course Page](cmu-intro-to-hott-2018.md)

-## Students
+## Advising

 - Ivan Kobe. _Modalities in Higher Category Theory_.
 Current masters student
 - Mabel Najdovski. _Invertible Maps Are Spheres in the Universe_.
 Undergraduate thesis, 2024